Amarnath-Amigos/Am/README.md

 # Am
-this is my first code in git
+this is my first code in git . author - amarnath